joshkent94/Portfolio-Project/README.md

-# Portfolio-Project
+# mixedMessages
-> Here goes your awesome project description!
+> A JavaScript app that randomly generates a CrossFit related message.

 ## Table of contents
 * [General info](#general-info)